painting of a sunset over James River from on the Nickel Bridge in Richmond Virginia

 Moving to the Pacific Northwest in 2020, she’s since continued her art practice in her home studio, often painting figures entranced by spaces in nature.
 Christina loves animals and has been happily painting pet portraits since 2019.

-McLachlan’s work has exhibited at multiple venues including Gallery 5 and Studio Two Three, in Richmond, VA; the 2018 and 2024 Radical Mycology Convergence in Mulino, OR; Dakota Gallery and Makeshift Artspace in Bellingham, WA, The Confluence Gallery in Twisp, WA, and Ghost Gallery and Magnuson Park Gallery in Seattle, WA.
+McLachlan’s work has exhibited at multiple venues including Gallery 5, The Gallery at Main St. Station, and Studio Two Three, in Richmond, VA; the 2018 and 2024 Radical Mycology Convergence in Mulino, OR; Dakota Gallery and Makeshift Artspace in Bellingham, WA; Ghost Gallery and Magnuson Park Gallery in Seattle, WA, and The Confluence in Twisp, WA.

 For inquiries & Commissions please contact: c.mclachlan.arts@gmail.com